 Canada Day People Parade

 The celebrations have grown to such a magnitude that we shut down King Street and King’s Square – the busiest streets in Uptown Saint John and the only street of its kind in North America– to create a right of way for the Parade.
-Our traditional people parade always signifies the beginning of our day’s festivities, and we have expanded it to include bands and a few key vehicles.
+Starting at 11:15 AM, our traditional people parade always signifies the beginning of our day’s festivities, and we have expanded it to include bands and a few key vehicles.
 The Parade will have trolleys, antique cars, marching bands, and multicultural demonstrations.
 There will be dignitaries (Mayor & Council, Provincial Ministers and MLA’s, Member of Parliament – Wayne Long), Saint John Police Honour Guard, Canadian Military, Boys & Girls Club, Brownie and Girl Guide Troops, Boy Scouts of Canada, and members from various other local charities and organizations.

 Official Opening Ceremonies